 Other people have the right premises and they carry through their reasoning.
 However, they ignore their own conclusions for some reason.
 The conclusions may not feel good, may be unpopular, or may disagree with something else they believe.
 These people do not trust their own logic, although they are capable of performing it.

 “A + B + C + D + E … = K

 This is a more social level, a less selfish or less self-centered level, and a broader level of thinking.
 It is a logical level, but more sophisticated logic than level three.
 Also, the basis for the logic is often not just the ego, but also a wider outlook on life that some people call a social conscience.

 Some would call this level higher logic.
 Here the brain must take into account more variables, more factors or more aspects of life in one’s thinking.

-This level of thinking usually does not develop in a human being until after puberty, and perhaps not at all.
+This level of thinking usually does not develop in a human being until after puberty, and sometimes not at all.

 Many people have some difficulty with this level of thinking.
 This can be due to impaired nutrition, drug use including medical drugs, trauma, or perhaps other reasons such as impatience.
 The latter is a factor because one must reason through a number of steps to reach the right conclusion.

-Then one must search more deeply for the answers, which are perfectly logical, but perhaps not apparent on the surface.
+Then one must search more deeply for the answers, which are logical, but perhaps not apparent on the surface.
+This is more work.

 For example, the environmental movement is often truly motivated by a social conscience.
-However, it can and does easily go wrong and turn into a dictatorial suppression of other people’s rights and freedoms, for example in the name of saving desert rats or some other species.
+However, it can easily go wrong and turn into a call for dictatorial suppression of people’s rights and freedoms, for example, in the name of saving desert rats or some other species.

 IV.
 SYSTEMS LEVELS – 5, 6, and 7